Lyrics To Song AI - AI Music Generator

 Is This Just a Melody Detector or Does It Capture Rhythm and Timing Too?

-Why 25,000+ Musicians Choose MeloCool Music Audio to MIDI
+Why 25,000+ Musicians Choose LyricsToSongAI Audio to MIDI

 "I Heard a Catchy Melody in a Song and Want to Use It in My Track"

 Producers stumble upon inspiration everywhere—a movie score riff, a video game theme, a random TikTok sound.
-Instead of humming it into their phone and hoping to remember later, they upload the clip to MeloCool Music, convert to MIDI, drag it into their DAW, and build a new track around it.
+Instead of humming it into their phone and hoping to remember later, they upload the clip to LyricsToSongAI, convert to MIDI, drag it into their DAW, and build a new track around it.
 One EDM producer converted 20+ melody snippets from film trailers—used them as starting points for drops and breakdowns.
 Cost: 8 credits per conversion (about $1.50).
 Alternative: Spend 30 minutes transcribing each melody by ear (10 hours total for 20 melodies).
-MeloCool Music saves massive time.
+LyricsToSongAI saves massive time.

 "I'm Learning Piano and Want the Sheet Music for a Song That Doesn't Have Official Notation"